Porsche Taycan review

 Opt for one of the Turbo models or a Performance Battery Plus version and you get a super-fast, 800V, 270kW peak charging rate.
 Once the charging network has caught up, this promises to make the Taycan no less usable than a 911.

 Buyers looking for a little more practicality might be drawn to the estate body style of the Taycan Cross Turismo.
 In contrast to the Taycan saloon, the Cross Turismo offers more of a shooting brake design, with a hatchback that provides a 446-litre boot.
 There’s an 84-litre storage compartment in the front for charging cables, too.
+Porsche has also introduced the Sport Turismo body style which sits between the standard car and the Cross model in terms of size.

 The Taycan saloon isn't perfect, with a smaller 366-litre boot, some features that should be free on a car of this price, and a sloping roofline limiting the space in the back.
 However, none of this detracts from what is one of the best four-door sports cars you can buy, regardless of the powertrain.
 This is a remarkable car.